Wealth Data: 5 Ways to Learn More About Your Prospect’s Capacity to Give

 3. Look for wealth acquired through financial compensation

-Going back to basics, you can look for wealth that is acquired through employment or a board membership with a wealthy company.
+Going back to basics, you can look for wealth that is acquired through employment or board membership with a wealthy company.
 This information can sometimes be found with some skilled digging online, or databases such as Larkspurs Data Prospect of Wealth will provide it to you all in one place.
-Specialized databases like Infinata’s may also assign individual’s a wealth score based on title, length of employment, company revenue, cash compensation, and stock information if employed at a publicly traded company.
+Specialized databases like Infinata’s may also assign an individual’s wealth score based on their title, length of employment, company revenue, cash compensation, and stock information if employed at a publicly traded company.

 4. Determine an individual’s baseline capacity rating

 The primary reason a researcher or fundraiser is trying to find insight into their prospect’s wealth is so they can use that to determine an ask amount or an estimated capacity rating.
 We won’t go into detail on this as it is a whole topic in and of itself, but we will give you quick rules of thumb, from this presentation by KCI, for using wealth data points to determine a capacity rating:

 - Capacity as a percentage of estimated net worth: Estimated net worth x 5%

 - Annual Income represents 10% of net worth: Annual income x 10%

 - Real Estate represents 20-25% of an individual’s net worth: Value of Primary Residence + Value of Additional Properties/20-25% x 5%.
 More here.